 Key points to consider:

-- Finding the right consulting training platform is essential to your success.
-If you try to do this on your own, it'll take you forever to get started and you'll probably cry.
+- Finding the right training – The right training platform is essential to your success.
+If you try to do this on your own, it’ll take you forever to get started and you’ll probably cry.

 Things to watch out for:

-- You need to conduct consultations with clients.
-This will be your main way of acquiring new clients so you need to be good on the phone with people.
+- You need to conduct consultations – This will be your main way of acquiring new clients so you need to either be good on the phone or get good by practising lots.

-Many people are quitting their desk jobs and earning more doing the same thing, except for themselves.
+Millions of people are quitting their desk jobs and earning more by doing the same thing, except for themselves, which is so cool!

 Isn’t freelancing for photographers and writers?